Tickets

 Workflow

-From unresolved question to reviewed improvement
+From unresolved question to reviewed answer.

 Tickets close the support loop by capturing missing coverage and routing repeated issues into knowledge review.